jfiksel/cluster-example/README.md

 ignore = Name {*/.git*}
 ignore = Path {.Rproj*}
 ```

+In the above, on my computer, I have `local/path/to/cluster-example` replaced with `/Users/jfiksel/Hopkins_Biostat/cluster-example` and `ssh://transfer01.jhpce.jhu.edu//cluster/path/to/cluster-example` replaced with `ssh://transfer01.jhpce.jhu.edu//users/jfiksel/cluster-example`

 then when you want to use Unison to update the files within the cluster-example directory, simply enter